 Kavita says, “When discussions are likely to turn into altercations, fix the discussion for another day and get busy with something else.
 But do follow up soon.”
 When you approach an outstanding issue again, go into the conversation with a clean slate.
 Shed all baggage of what was said the last time.

-This is a great way to stop having the same fights over and over again.
+This is a great way to stop having the same fights with your spouse over and over again.
 If despite your best efforts, you’re not able to find a breakthrough to resolve your differences, acknowledge your views on a given topic are divergent and learn to coexist peacefully.

 11. Thank your partner for cooperating